 I have undertaken consultancy work in the public and private sectors on topics such as customer loyalty, educational strategy, and corporate values.
 Recently I supervised a three-year project -'Trust on the Internet - sponsored by Microsoft.
 With Prof. dr. Boudewijn de Bruin (University of Groningen) I have been awarded a one million euro grant from the Dutch Research Council (NWO) for a collaborative project on trust in banking.

 I have served as a member of the AHRC’s Knowledge Transfer Panel and its Strategy Group.
-Currently, I represent the Arts & Humanities on the Steering Committee of Cambridge Public Policy.
-I designed the Philosophy and Public Affairs course for Cambridge's new Master's in Public Policy.

 With Hallvard Lillehammer, and then Boudewijn de Bruin, I have taught elective courses on philosophical issues in business for the MBA programmes at the Judge Business School.
 I have also conducted seminars for BT’s Industry Vision Programmes, for Imperial College’s Business School, and for the Compliance Career Academy created by Barclays and the Judge Business School.
 Here is a podcast recorded for the Open University on business and ethics.